stmcginnis/stmcginnis.github.io/_posts/2019-10-17-openstack-board-sept2019.md

 representatives of the community, not as representatives of our company), my move to Dell now violated that clause.

-I think this was added to the bylaws back in the days were there were a few large corporate sponsors that had large teams of people dedicated to working on OpenStack.
+I think this was added to the bylaws back in the days where there were a few large corporate sponsors that had large teams of people dedicated to working on OpenStack.
 It was a safeguard to ensure no one company could overrun the Foundation based solely on their sheer number of people involved.
 That's not